 Kyrgyzstan in full control of Kumtor gold mine as Centerra takes legal action

-Authorities in Kyrgyzstan said they are in full control of the giant Kumtor gold mine after taking over management of the mine from Canada's Centerra Gold (CG.TO) which has taken legal action over the seizure.
+KUMTOR MINE, Kyrgyzstan (Reuters) - Authorities in Kyrgyzstan said they are in full control of the giant Kumtor gold mine after taking over management of the mine from Canada’s Centerra Gold which has taken legal action over the seizure.

 Kumtor, the largest foreign investment project in Kyrgyzstan, was operated by Centerra Gold until last month when Kyrgyz lawmakers passed a law giving the state power to temporarily take control of the mine and appoint “external management” to address alleged environmental and safety problems.